lktslionel/proposals/softwares-development/ups/README.md

 ```
 ├── tasks/                            # Binaries and utility scripts used for the project not inside the container
-│   ├── assemble.sh                   #   - Execute tasks for building our code
+│   ├── code                          #   - Execute tasks for building our code
-│   ├── test.sh                       #   - Execute tasks for testing our code
+│   ├── build                         #   - Execute tasks for building our code
-│   ├── publish.sh                    #   - Execute tasks for pushing our packaged app to a repo manager
+│   ├── test                          #   - Execute tasks for testing our code
-│   ├── package.sh                    #   - Execute tasks for packaging our app
+│   ├── release                       #   - Execute tasks for pushing our packaged app to a repo manager
 ```